Antifouling

 Micron

 Micron is a copper-based, ablative antifouling paint that kills biofouling on contact.
 Micron is highly effective at providing protection whether animals are moving or not.
-Unique among anti-fouling paints, the acrylic copolymer formula of Micron66 with Biolux® reacts with saltwater to release biocide.
+Unique among antifouling paints, the acrylic copolymer formula of Micron* with Biolux® reacts with saltwater to release biocide.
 Because the formula relies on a chemical reaction and not water friction, it’s a great choice for slow movers like sea turtles and whale sharks.
-Micron antifouling paint has been successfully for decades to limit biofouling on sea turtle satellite tags, however, Micron can be used on all Wildlife Computers tags.
+Micron antifouling paint has been used for decades to limit biofouling on sea turtle satellite tags, however, Micron can be used on all Wildlife Computers tags.

 Propspeed